Oxenfree: Plot

 At the military fort, Alex's reflection appears in a mirror, giving Alex advice.
 A ghost questions them and possesses Jonas, revealing that the ghosts are the crew of the submarine USS Kanaloa, thought lost at sea.
 Alex creates another rift that revives Jonas.
 They find Clarissa, but time loops to her jumping to her death before disappearing.
 Nona, Alex, Jonas, and Ren regroup at Harden Tower.
 Unable to send a radio transmission off the island, Ren suggests finding the key to Maggie Adler's estate, where she kept a boat.
 At Adler's estate, a possessed Clarissa talks with Alex; her conversations and scattered letters left behind by Maggie Adler reveal that Adler mistakenly interpreted scrambled messages from Kanaloa as an enemy transmission, and the submarine was sunk by friendly fire.
-The crew was not killed, but transported to another dimension due to the sub's experimental nuclear reactor.
-Adler and her friend Anna had attempted to communicate with the Kanaloa crew via a radio, but Anna was absorbed through the rift.
+The crew was not killed, but transported to another dimension due to the submarine's experimental nuclear reactor.
+Adler and her friend Anna had attempted to communicate with the Kanaloa crew via radio, but Anna was absorbed through the rift.
 The Kanaloa crew intend on using Alex and her friends' bodies to escape the dimension, keeping them on the island long enough for their possession attempts to be successful.

 Alex and the group discover Maggie Adler's plan to fix the rifts—crossing to the other side of them and tuning the radio within.
 Alex repeatedly loops back to the past, mainly to times she talked with Michael.
 A ghost possesses Jonas and attempts to bargain with Alex, offering to spare her and the rest of her friends if they leave Clarissa behind.
 Returning to the caves, Alex tunes into a rift that sends her into a void.
 Encountering the possessed Clarissa, the ghosts warn Alex that she will die if the rift is closed, and Clarissa will be kept by the ghosts if Alex leaves through the rift.
-Alex can choose to leave, erasing Clarissa from existence; close the rift herself, trapping her with the ghosts; or, if she has found certain letters from Maggie Adler that mention crew members by name, Alex can appeal to them directly, convincing them to let Clarissa and her go.
+Alex can choose to leave, erasing Clarissa from existence; close the rift herself, trapping her with the ghosts; or, if she has found certain letters from Maggie Adler that mention crew members by name, Alex can appeal to them directly, convincing them to let both Clarissa and her go.
 The reflection of Alex giving her advice is revealed to be Alex from the future.
 She loops back to a conversation with Michael, who admits that he and Clarissa are planning to move away from town and asks for Alex's advice.
 Time then corrects.

 Alex wakes up with the others on the ferry back home; Jonas informs her that whatever she did fixed the rift and that everything is normal.
 Everyone reveals that, for a limited period, they revisited memories.
-They then swear to not tell anyone about their experiences.
-Nona takes a final group picture.
+They then swear to not tell anyone about their experiences, and Nona takes a final group picture.